 Overall, advertisements resulted in 827,918 impressions delivered to 406,730 people, and produced 9,527 clicks (1.20% click-through rate), 710 eligible participants, and 587 enrolled survey participants (83% response rate).
 One hundred fifty-five participants (26%) had never been enrolled in the VA, and 322 (55%) had not used VA health care services in the prior year.
 Total advertisements cost $11,427, for an average cost per participant of $19.47.

-For both number of impressions and clicks, there was a main effect of image such that soldiers marching outperformed other images (p < 0.001 for all comparisons).
-In terms of survey participation, there was no significant effect of image, but “sharing” and “incentive” headlines performed significantly better than social norms (p < 0.001 and p = 0.008, respectively).
+For both number of impressions and clicks, soldiers marching outperformed other images (p < 0.001 for all comparisons).
+There was no significant effect of image on survey participation.
+“Sharing” and “incentive” headlines performed significantly better than social norms (p < 0.001 and p = 0.008, respectively).
 Half of survey participants (n=285) were recruited by just two of the 15 ads: soldiers marching with an “incentive” headline and “sharing” headline.
 These two ads were also the most cost effective, at $4.88 and $5.90 per participant, respectively.

 Conclusions

 Facebook advertisements are effective in rapidly and inexpensively reaching and engaging military veterans, including those not receiving VA healthcare.
-Ad features such as images of soldiers, and headlines mentioning incentives or a request to share the ad with others in their social network may help optimize effectiveness of ads to reach and recruit veterans.
+Ad features such as images of soldiers, and headlines mentioning incentives or a request to share the ad with others may help optimize effectiveness of ads to reach and recruit veterans.

 Impact